iglpdc/2014-01-13-uri/rLessons/Functions.md

 ```

-These simple comments are likely enought just for scripts, but as you begin to use functions it better to follow a more standard format.
+These simple comments are likely enough just for scripts, but as you begin to use functions it better to follow a more standard format.
 One such format that is widely used in package development is [Roxygen](http://roxygen.org), a literate programming .
 Its current implementation in R is with `roxygen2`.
 It allows for simple documenting of code and easily converting that code into manual pages.
 We won't go that far, but learning to document the basics with Roxygen style comments (`#'`) and tags (`@`) will put you much closer to being able to develop packages.

 Roxygen Comment and Tags